nasa/oceandata-notebooks/docs/faq.md

 </details>

 <details>
-<summary><strong>I'm trying to clip/extract a smaller region from PACE data using the Level 3/Level 4 browser's "extract" tool, but I'm not getting all the bands I expect.
+<summary><strong>I'm trying to clip a smaller region from PACE data using the Level 3/Level 4 browser's "extract" tool, but I'm not getting all the bands I expect.
 Is this a known issue?</strong></summary>

 Yes, this has been reported as a known issue: using the "extract" function to clip PACE data to a custom region in the Level 3/Level 4 browser has, in some cases, returned only a subset of the expected bands rather than the full set requested.
 This issue has been raised with the team.